onspring-technologies/onspring-api-sdk/README.md

 The examples that follow assume you have created an `HttpHelper` as described in the **Start Coding** section.

+## Async Methods

+The latest version of the SDK includes async versions of all HttpHelper methods - examples of the new calls have been provided.
+The existing synchronous methods have been marked obsolete and will be removed from future versions of the SDK.

 ### Verify connectivity

+##### Synchronous
 ```C#
 if (httpHelper.CanConnect())
 {